SB 721 Compliance Support | Missed the Deadline?

 Industry data suggests 20–30% of older balconies require some level of repair.
 Common findings include: waterproof membrane failure, early-stage wood rot in joists, corroded metal connectors, improper drainage slopes, and deteriorated caulking.
 If our inspection identifies issues, we provide detailed repair specifications and prioritization.
 For 'Immediate Hazard' findings, you have 15 days before we're legally required to notify local authorities; for non-emergency repairs, you must obtain permits within 120 days and complete repairs within 120 days after permit approval.

-Professional SB 721 Balcony Inspection | California Compliance | Cecilia Home
+SB 721 Balcony Inspection for California Property Owners | Cecilia Home